 I mean, they only had about 3 fairly short encounters beforehand, and I don’t think that you suddenly fall for someone you haven’t seen in years???
 Even if he was your childhood crush WHEN YOU WERE 12.
 COME ONNNNN.

 So, the thing that I was most excited for turned out to be the one thing I didn’t like about this novel.

 Overall, The Big F is a very easy-to-read summer contemporary about college and trying to figure out your future.
 It shows you that looking at things from a different angle and trying out stuff you’ve never done before might not be so bad after all—and you’ll still be able to find your own way. *inseart aww’s here*

 Maggie Ann Martin hails from Des Moines, Iowa but moonlights as a New Yorker.
 She has a shiny new BA in English and Journalism from the University of Iowa, the most welcoming literary community in the world.
 When she is not writing, you can find

 her binge watching TV shows or passionately fangirling over fictional characters on the Internet.
 The Big F is her debut novel.

 Whew, I’m actually quite proud of this review!
-It’s “only” (depending on how you see it lol) about 700 words long which is quite short as far as I’m concerned.
+It’s “only” about 700 words long which is quite short as far as I’m concerned.

-And I actually really liked how it turned out???
-It didn’t take me as long to write as most of my reviews do and I made some last minute changes while formatting this post—and I really like what I did with it!
+It didn’t take me as long to write as most of my reviews do and I made some last minute changes while formatting this post—and I really like how it turned out!
 I don’t really know what it is exactly that I like so much but WHO CARES.
 I LIKE IT AND THAT’S ALL THAT MATTERS.
 GO ME *claps*

 As always, thank you for reading!